Thelonedevil/OTBProject/docs/chat-documentation.md

 ####Changelog

 * 0.2.0
-  - Added descriptions of commands that come with
+  - Added descriptions of commands that come with release
+  - Added more terms to the parser
 * 0.1.2
   - Special terms can contain spaces in defaults and other embedded strings
   - More special terms added